tapis-project/tokens-api/README.md

 Currently the Tokens API is stateless, i.e., does not require any database.
 That may change in the future, but for now, the only requirement is the service itself.
 Do the following steps to build and run the service locally:

+1. Connect to the TACC VPN.
+2. Add the develop instance Tokens API password to the `config-local.json` file, the `service_password` attribute.
+3. Add the admin tenant's private key for the develop instance to the `config-local.json` file, the `dev_jwt_private_key` attribute.
+4. Make sure the `tenants` attribute includes all tenants you wish to work with.
+Each of these must be valid tenants in the develop instance and must be owned by the admin site.

+Then, run the following commands:
 1. `make build.api` - Build a new version of the API container image.
 2. `docker-compose up -d tokens` - start a new version of the Tokens API.